kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

     > **NOTE:** If you have a Service Instance created earlier you can go to 4 point.

-2. Create a Service Instance CR (is this tutorial we use Redis with micro plan).
+2. Create a Service Instance CR.

     ```yaml
     cat <<EOF | kubectl apply -f -